 It's worth bearing in mind that the printer market moves slowly, and the latest printers aren't always the best.
-Printer tech hasn't evolved much so reviews might not be from this year but they stay on sale for a long time unlike categories like phones or laptops.
-Each and every printer here is available to buy in the UK today.
+Printer tech moves slowly so reviews might not be from this year or even the year before that but they stay on sale for a long time unlike categories like phones or laptops.

 Read on below our chart for more in-depth printer buying advice.